zibler/blog/2021-02/colemak.md

 Today I went back to https://www.ratatype.com/.
 This is a website I had used to test and train my typing.
 I took a test, just to see how good (or bad!)
 I was doing.
 My speed was 39.4 wpm whereas my best speed on this site was 68.9 wpm, almost 30 wpm less than my best.
 This is about half the speed I could do before.
 Anyhow, I just wanted to see and compare against an old baseline.

+I reached the end of the week having typed with Colemak all week.
+I am starting to feel more comfortable using this new layout.
+I can now type at a decent speed.
+At least enough to not get frustrated.
+I noticed that it is somewhat tricky to type passwords, but not impossible.
+When trying to type faster, QWERTY surfaces and gets in the way so I have to slow down.
+This is even worse if I am trying to take notes while in a call for work (pressure I guess).
+I can consistently type above 40 wpm.
+I am hoping to start typing above 50 wpm sometime soon.
+Once I reach 60 wpm, I will be pretty much where I was before.
+I think that will roughly take a bit over a month.
+Not bad I think.

+One last thing...why did the S and the R switched places?
+Was this really necessary?
+For real?

 and if you are wondering....yes...I wrote this with colemak